mahonyodhran/pomodorgo/README.md

 # Pomodorgo

-Really simple console project to create a pomodoro timer.
+Really simple pomodoro timer for when I'm doing things.

+Yes, the name is a terrible pun.